 Archer essentially agrees with Geisler and Howe.
-On page 253 of his book, Archer provides the following perspective:
+On page 253 of his previously-mentioned book, Archer provides the following perspective:

 [W]hen a godly parent gives proper attention to the training of his child for adult responsibility and for a well-ordered life lived for God, then he may confidently expect that that child – even though he may stray during his young adulthood – will never be able to get away completely from his parental training and from the example of a God-fearing home.